gomint/jRakNet/README.md

 ## License

-jRakNet is distributed under the terms of the MIT license which may be found inside the LICENSE file inside the source tree's root directory.
+jRakNet is distributed under the terms of the BSD license which may be found inside the LICENSE file inside the source tree's root directory.

 ## Documentation